x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 }
 ```

-You can see that there is more `import ServerErrorBoundary from '$ components / ServerErrorBoundary'` in the header.
+The is two sentences `import ServerErrorBoundary from '$ components / ServerErrorBoundary'` in the header.

 Then the entire component is also wrapped by `ServerErrorBoundary`,

-`isCatchReactError` is used to mark the bit, which is mainly used to update the corresponding bit in the next patch to prevent it from being introduced multiple times.

-The idea is mainly through the [babel plugin](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md), which automatically imports ErrorBoundary and compiles components in batches during code compilation.
+`isCatchReactError` is an placeholder to tell if we patch it previous.

+The idea heaily realys on the [babel plugin](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md).

+The main source code is below:

 ```js
 const babelTemplate = require ("@ babel / template");